Aslanf8/personal-finance/README.md

 ## Why This Exists

 I built this because most personal finance tools out there (Yahoo Finance, Mint, etc.) weren't exactly what I wanted.
+I wanted a budgeting app that has an account of my entire net wealth.
 They either lacked features I needed, had too many features I didn't want, or didn't let me customize things the way I preferred.

-So I decided to create an open-source project that anyone — including myself — can use to build their own private, custom personal finance hub.
+So I decided to create an open-source project that anyone can use to build their own private, custom personal finance hub.
 You own your data, you control what you track, and you can customize it however you want.

 ## Features